Mikkal24/Locator/README.md

 - Utility: It's really easy to see if there is a connection issue from certain regions with this app

-- Utility: Hightened suspicion if the contact's account is different than the one they are contacting from.
+- Utility: Hightened suspicion if the contact's account is registered to a differnt country than the one they are contacting from.